-HM vehicle inspection enforcement details will be conducted each month, with at least eight HM-certified troopers per detail.
+A minimum of two (2) HM vehicle inspection enforcement details will be conducted each quarter, with at least eight HM-certified troopers per detail.
 Enforcement will focus on moving violations to focus on crash reduction.
 Additional enforcement details may be conducted at "static" locations to inspect for proper HM load securement.
 Squad supervisors, including the HM Coordinator, will ensure proper detailed inspections are performed on HM vehicles with a focus on crash causing violations and proper HM load securement.